 The EAMTA, The East Anglia Master Thatchers Association, covering Norfolk, Suffolk, Essex & Hertfordshire.

 Established 70 years ago, the East Anglia Master Thatchers Association represents a select group of thatchers from across Norfolk, Suffolk, Essex and Hertfordshire.
-To become a member, work is assessed by existing Master Thatchers, meaning the standards and specifications are the most rigorous in the country.
+Each member has been invited to join only after thorough and detailed assessment of their work by existing members - thus ensuring the association's unequalled standards and specifications remain the most rigorous in the country.

-Each member is guaranteed to be a thatcher of the highest standards, and as an association, we share knowledge, skills and information with one another, ensuring our standards continue to lead the way in the thatching industry.
+It means each master thatcher's work is guaranteed to be of the highest possible quality - and through sharing his knowledge, skills and experience with fellow members the association's standards continue to lead the thatching industry.

-We are involved with the promotion of thatch and thatching in many areas, from research into issues facing the industry, to providing information for historic conservation offices, to training the next generation of master thatchers.
+Furthermore, as an organisation deeply involved with the promotion of thatch and thatching, East Anglia Master Thatchers Association carries out research into all current issues facing the industry, provides information for historic conservation offices, and trains the next generation of master thatchers.

 By choosing a member of the EAMTA, you are guaranteed thatching work of the highest quality.